buzzn/core/docs/application_architecture.md

     - request validation
     - calling the business logic
     - producing HTTP response (headers, status, ...)
 - Buzzn::Transaction (lib/buzzn/transactions) encapsulates the business logic.
 It is used for mutating resources.
-Reads go diretly to a Buzzn::Resource.
+Reads go directly to a Buzzn::Resource.
 - Buzzn::Resource (lib/buzzn/transactions)
     - handles authorization / permissions
     - can implement business logic